 Ready to try something new?
 Start with a sample pack

-If your current skincare regime is loaded with the 'bad' alcohols or is making your skin unhappy then it could be time to mix things up a bit and try something new - something that will make your skin happy and contains only ingredients that are kind to your skin.
+If your current skin and hair regime is loaded with the 'bad' alcohols or is making your skin and hair unhappy then it could be time to mix things up a bit and try something new - something thatcontains only ingredients that are kind to your body.

-The best way to get started with Happy Skincare is to get yourself one of our deluxe sample packs.
-We've got a pack for every skin type and each sample pack has over 2 weeks worth of product so you can really get to know the range without investing in full sized products.
+The best way to get started with Woohoo is one of our sample packs - we've got something for every skin and hair type, and each sample pack has over 2 weeks worth of product so you can really get to know the range without investing in full sized products.